 Customer satisfaction often gets left behind in a fast-growing company’s list of priorities.
 But, the sooner you start tracking customer satisfaction metrics, the sooner you can diagnose potential problems in your business and solve them.

-In this guide, I’m going to walk you through all of the key customer satisfaction metrics you should be tracking.
+In this guide, I will walk you through all the key customer satisfaction metrics you should be tracking.

 Let’s dive in.

-There are a variety of metrics that you can use to measure customer satisfaction, including Net Promoter Score, Customer Satisfaction Score, Customer Health Score, and more.
+You can use various metrics to measure customer satisfaction, including Net Promoter Score, Customer Satisfaction Score, Customer Health Score, and more.

 Most companies don’t need to measure every single metric (but it won’t hurt).
 Pick a few to focus on, figure out how to improve them, and move on to a new area to improve.

-By looking at multiple metrics together, you can get a better understanding of how happy your customers are, and understand how different parts of your customer experience affect satisfaction. 😇
+By looking at multiple metrics together, you can better understand how happy your customers are and how different parts of your customer experience affect satisfaction. 😇

-As well as looking at quantitative data, run surveys and customer interviews to find insights that would be impossible to learn from quantitative methods.
+As well as looking at quantitative data, running surveys and customer interviews to find insights that would be impossible to learn from quantitative methods.

-Just because someone is paying you, doesn’t mean they’re happy with your service.
+Just because someone is paying you doesn’t mean they’re happy with your service.
 Having satisfied customers means tracking the customer loyalty through different kind of customer satisfaction surveys.